Diseases

 • Border/trade/movement control sufficient for control

 Restricting or banning the movement of livestock may be effective in slowing the expansion of the virus from infected to uninfected areas.
 However, after found seropositive and a quarantine period animals could be transported safely to free countries.
 Of note, DIVA is only useful for epidemiological studies.
 It would greatly facilitate trade if seropositive animals are deemed safe for transport.
-GAP: To support the notion that seropositive animals can indeed be transported safely, the duration of immunity after infection or vaccination with a given vaccine should be carefully determined.
-This would include demonstration that organs from these animals do not pose a risk for risk groups (slaughterhouse workers) after a given period.

 • Prevention tools

-European countries should be able to show their contingency plans
+European countries should be able to show their contingency plans.

 All trade animals from endemic to free areas should be vaccinated before movement.
 In this case a DIVA vaccine is advantageous.